Rapptz/discord.py/docs/guide/topics/webhooks.rst

 The focus of this section is to provide a basic understanding of webhooks and working with them using discord.py.

-For detailed information about webhooks, See the API reference for :class:`Webhook` class.
+For detailed information about webhooks, See the documentation for :ref:`webhooks <discord-api-webhooks>`.

 Introduction to webhooks
 ~~~~~~~~~~~~~~~~~~~~~~~~